 The village is characterized by its many pretty pastel coloured cottages,and back lanes waiting to be explored!

 A short walk along the valley, dunes or beach will bring you to the neighbouring village of Hemsby.
-The Kingsway precinct in the village centre includes a SPAR shop, hairdressers and Chinese takeaway .This is also the main location for buses, into Martham in one direction, and Great Yarmouth and Lowestoft going south.
+The Kingsway precinct in the village centre includes a new Co-op shop, (was Spar), chemist, hairdressers and Chinese takeaway .This is also the main location for buses, into Martham in one direction, and Great Yarmouth and Lowestoft going south.

 Opposite Kingsway precinct is Beach Road, which leads from the village centre to the beach, with shops, cafes and amusement arcades.
 Here you will also find fun fairs, children’s rides and many souvenir shops.